-3.3.
+3.2.
 Request Prioritization

-HTTP/QUIC uses the priority scheme described in [RFC7540], Section 5.3.
-In this priority scheme, a given request can be designated as dependent upon another request, which expresses the preference that the latter stream (the "parent" request) be allocated resources before the former stream (the "dependent" request).
+HTTP/QUIC uses a priority scheme similar to that described in [RFC7540], Section 5.3.
+In this priority scheme, a given stream can be designated as dependent upon another request, which expresses the preference that the latter stream (the "parent" request) be allocated resources before the former stream (the "dependent" request).
 Taken together, the dependencies across all requests in a connection form a dependency tree.
 The structure of the dependency tree changes as PRIORITY frames add, remove, or change the dependency links between requests.